 NEW: To help even more Spire customers access energy assistance through DollarHelp, we've made three changes to the program:

 Once you enroll, Spire will match donations up to $150,000 per year.
-Then, our partner, United Way, distributes 100 percent of those funds to social service agencies.
-So when a family requests help, we'll share the warmth.
+Then, our partner, United Way, distributes 100% of those funds to social service agencies.
+So, when a family requests help, we all share the warmth.

 We believe energy exists to help people.
 To warm their homes, fuel their businesses and move our communities forward.

 Because this belief is at the heart of what we do, we created the DollarHelp program—a program that helps thousands of families every year.
 In 2007, we formed a relationship with United Way to manage the program so that 100% of those funds go directly to social service agencies.

 In FY22, nearly 1,700 pledges, totaling more than $640,000, helped Spire customers across Alabama and Missouri stay warm.